Çiğli

-Çiğli (Silleon in Greek) is a metropolitan district of İzmir in western Turkey.
-It covers the northern end of İzmir Metropolitan Municipality around the mouth of the River Gediz, across the Gulf of İzmir from the main city.
+Çiğli [ˈtʃiːli] is a municipality and district of İzmir Province, Turkey.
+Its area is 139 km2, and its population is 214,065 (2022).
+It covers the northwestern part of the agglomeration of İzmir, around the mouth of the river Gediz, across the Gulf of İzmir from the main city.
 The Gediz delta is an Important Bird Area but is under threat from urbanization.
-IAOIZ, the Izmir Atatürk Organized Industrial Zone, is a significant economic hub and there is a major air force base.
+IAOIZ, the İzmir Atatürk Organized Industrial Zone, is a significant economic hub and there is a major air force base.

 History

 Çiğ means dew in Turkish, a reference to the delta marshes of the River Gediz which used to cover the entire area.
 It is a relatively recent settlement created largely by migration from other parts of Turkey, starting with Turkish refugees of the Russo-Turkish War (1877-1878).
 Turks from the surrounding region took refuge in the marshes during the Greco-Turkish War (1919-1922), and were joined by ethnic Turks from the Greek province of Western Thrace after the war.
 The population was further increased by survivors of two earthquakes in eastern Anatolia in 1946 and 1966.
 Economic migration from eastern Anatolia has continued at a steady pace since then and even the mayor was born in Diyarbakır.